karavvitan/Sincrediple/README.md

 *The codes were created by ChatGPT.
 (I don't understand coding yet, esp.
 JavaScript.)*

-This is a HTML app for playing music based on scale presets.
+This is an HTML app for playing music based on scale presets.
 Good for fun playing, education, and for beginners.

 Try them: